bwarren2/makeitgo/content/posts/python_asts.md

     print(to_rewrite)
 ```

-but that too waas inadequate; ASTs drop comments and whitespace.
+but that too was inadequate; ASTs drop comments and whitespace.
 PyBowler looked like it might do something good, but in some hand testing it produced invalid output and I abandoned it.
-The error was useful though: complaining about an invalid CST (note: not AST) turned me onto Concrete Syntax Trees, and eventually libCST.
+The error was useful though: complaining about an invalid CST (note: not AST) turned me onto Concrete Syntax Trees, and eventually [libCST](https://github.com/Instagram/LibCST).
 Much better documented than Bowler or undebt, I am optimistic I can make something of it; it even supports the visitor pattern `ast` (and my sample) use.